What Are Precancerous Cells

 If you've had a Pap smear that indicated the presence of precancerous cells, you can feel confident turning to the gynecologists or the gynecologic oncologists at Moffitt Cancer Center for an accurate initial diagnosis or a second opinion.
 Moffitt is a recognized leader in detecting and treating all forms of gynecological cancer, and we offer patients access to the latest diagnostic techniques and a wide variety of advanced treatment options.
 Our Gynecologic Molecular Medicine Tumor Board also reviews each patient’s case to determine the best course of treatment.

-What’s more, as Florida’s top cancer hospital, we understand the importance of getting our patients started on the right treatment as soon as possible.
-That’s why we connect new patients with a cancer expert within a day of their reaching out to us.
+What's more, as Florida's top cancer hospital, we understand the importance of getting our patients started on the right treatment as soon as possible.
+That’s why we connect new patients with a cancer expert as quickly as possible.
 Call 1-888-663-3488 today or submit a new patient registration form online to get started.